 Protein, Fats and minimal Carbs are key.
 Greyhound Gang has a Food Brochure which I’m happy to send when you place an order.
 Just put that in the comments section.
 We also have information about feeding at Greyhound Gang – Learn – Food.

 Healthy, well fed greyhounds don’t often have skin issues.
 Most aren’t prone to hot spots, or dander, or loss of hair like some other breeds.
-I’ve found white and blue dogs to usually have more skin issues than the darker colored hounds.
-If you’re battling skin issues, which are usually a reaction to an allergic response, here are some natural suggestions which can help.
+I’ve found white and blue dogs usually have more skin issues than the darker colored hounds.
+If you’re battling skin issues, which are usually a reaction to an allergic – food and environmental – response, here are some natural suggestions which can help.

 Grizzly Salmon Oil provides 10:1 – Omega 3 to 6 – ratio.
 This is an excellent ratio.
 You must always have at least 5 times more Omega 3 vs 6 in a dog’s diet.
-Generic fish Oils, Pollack Oil and other oils do NOT provide this ratio.
+Generic fish Oils, farmed fish oils do NOT provide this ratio.
 Kibble has lots of Omega 6 in it, and this can be harmful if combined with other supplements with too much Omega 6.
 I use 3000 mgs a day for normal care, which with Grizzly is 3 pumps a day.
-If issues, like pemphigus/SLO, I put upwards of 6000 mgs a day in food.
+If issues, like pemphigus/SLO, or old age, I put upwards of 6000 mgs a day in food.

 Grizzly Salmon Oil, as a supplement, can help with: